-If you’re a hiking newbie, follow these tips that hiking pros recommend before you head outdoors:
+If you’re a hiking newbie, follow these tips before you head outdoors:

-nuts, reduced-fat mozzarella cheese sticks, or natural no-sugar-added peanut butter and veggies on all Phases.
-On Phase 2, you can enjoy some fresh fruit —
+You can bring nuts, reduced-fat mozzarella cheese sticks, or natural

+peanut butter and veggies on all Phases.
+On Phase 2, you can

-apples and pears travel well.
-Our South Beach Diet 100-Calorie Snack Bars, Good
+also enjoy some fruit — dried apples and pears travel well.
+Our South

 map of the trail if possible.